Social Housing Regulation

 Gerard Tinsdale as Chief Officer Housing is responsible for overseeing the delivery of all landlord services and so is responsible for ensuring overall compliance with the Regulator of Social Housing’s Consumer Standards.

-He is supported by Adam Crampton (Head of Property Management) who oversees the repairs, maintenance and investment service.
+He is supported by Adam Crampton (Head of Asset Management) who oversees the repairs, maintenance and investment service.
 Adam is responsible for overseeing compliance with the Safety and Quality Standard.

 Mandy Sawyer (Head of Housing and Neighbourhood Services) oversees tenancy and neighbourhood management services and is responsible for overseeing compliance with the Tenancy Standard, the Neighbourhood and Community Standard and the Transparency, Influence and Accountability Standard.